biaksangmunsong/nextjsportfolio/page-data/aboutPage.md

 ---

-title: About Next.js
+title: About Page Next.js
 desc: Next.js is an open-source React front-end development web framework that enables functionality such as server-side rendering and generating static websites for React based web applications.
 ---

 # About Next.js